huytofu/huytofu.ML_Projects/Brazil Ecommerce/README.md

 4. Building & deploying a neural net using Keras to try solving the problem

 ### Objective met?
 FAILED (R2-score approx 0 which is very bad).
 Though i did learn many things carrying out this project
 ### All methods lead to similar R2-score.
-Refer to the model under "Model & Intermed Data folder" for me details
+Refer to the model under "Model & Intermed Data folder" for more details